Steve Kerr: 2016–19: Arrival of Kevin Durant, back-to-back championships

-On November 20, 2016, the NBA announced that Kerr had been fined $25,000 for public criticism of officiating during a radio interview with KNBR 680 on November 17.
 Kerr missed time during the 2017 playoffs due to recurring back issues.
-Associate head coach Mike Brown acted as acting head coach during periods of Kerr's absence, and Brown continued head coaching into the playoffs leading the Warriors to a 12–0 record in the postseason.
-Kerr returned for the 2017 NBA Finals where he led the Warriors to victory over the Cleveland Cavaliers in five games.
+Associate head coach Mike Brown acted as acting head coach during periods of Kerr's absence, and Brown continued head coaching into the playoffs leading the Warriors to a 13–0 record in the postseason.
+Kerr returned in Game 2 of the 2017 NBA Finals, where the Warriors defeated the Cleveland Cavaliers in five games.
 The Warriors finished the playoffs with a 16–1 record, the best postseason winning percentage in NBA history.
 Kerr is the fourth coach in NBA history to win two championships in his first three seasons of coaching.

-Kerr won his third championship as a head coach when the Warriors defeated the Cleveland Cavaliers in the 2018 NBA Finals in four games to give Kerr his eighth championship of his career.
-The Warriors reached their fifth straight Finals under Kerr in 2019, but they were defeated by the Toronto Raptors in six games.
-During Game 6, starting shooting guard Klay Thompson suffered an ACL tear.
+Kerr won his third championship as a head coach when the Warriors swept the Cleveland Cavaliers in four games during the 2018 NBA Finals to give Kerr his eighth championship of his career.
+The Warriors reached their fifth straight Finals under Kerr in 2019, but were defeated by the Toronto Raptors in six games.
+During Game 5, starting power forward Kevin Durant tore his Achilles, and starting shooting guard Klay Thompson tore his ACL in the next game.

+2019–present: Injury-plagued season before a return to the promised land

 During the 2019–20 season, with Thompson out for the year and franchise point guard Stephen Curry only playing five games due to a hand injury, the Warriors finished with the worst record (15–50) in the league.
 It marked the first time in Kerr's coaching career that he had missed the playoffs.
 In 2020–21, with Thompson still out due to an Achilles tear but Curry healthy, the Warriors qualified for the newly implemented play-in tournament, but ultimately did not qualify for the playoffs for the second straight season.
-The Warriors returned to the playoffs in 2021–22 and reached the 2022 NBA Finals where they defeated the Boston Celtics.
-Kerr won his fourth championship as head coach, and his ninth overall.
+The Warriors returned to the playoffs in 2021–22 and reached the 2022 NBA Finals, where they defeated the Boston Celtics in six games, giving Kerr his fourth championship as a head coach and his ninth championship overall.

+During the 2022–23 season, Kerr and the Warriors reached the Western Conference Semifinals, where they were lost to the Los Angeles Lakers in six games.
+On April 20, 2025, he recorded his 100th playoff win as a head coach, tying Larry Brown for sixth place in the list.

+United States national team

+Kerr was an assistant coach on the gold medal-winning United States men's Olympic basketball team at the 2020 Summer Olympics.
+In December 2021, he was named head coach of the U.S. men's basketball team.
+In 2023, Kerr led the United States team to a disappointing fourth place finish at the FIBA World Cup as the U.S. failed to win a medal for the second consecutive tournament after an overtime loss to Canada in the bronze medal game, 127–118.